bskdany/kompas/README.md

 ## Software

 We use the Arduino language to interact with the breakout boards.
-We recieve GPS location from connecting to satellites, constantly updating the precise direction of the target location.
+We retrieve position and orientation data from a GNSS and Magnetometer breakout boards.
+The combination of the 2, in addition to some math allows us to point to any coordinate.

 The magnetometer is calibrated for hard-iron, and later calibrated to align with North, as well as the LEDS of the Kompas.

-Caching and storage to FLASH memory allows for Kompas users to operate in a signal-less situation with their most recent GPS location, even on reboot of the system.
+A caching is present to FLASH memory allows for Kompas users to operate in a signal-less situation with their most recent GPS location, even on GNSS lock loss.

 ## Hardware